model-checking/kani-verifier-blog/_posts/function-contracts.md

 Since `gcd` is the most expensive part of verifying this harness it is an ideal target for using a contract to make it more efficient.
 In fact by replacing it with a contract we not only make this harness more efficient but also any harness that uses `gcd` directly or indirectly (e.g., by calling `TokenBucket::new`).
 In Firecracker, for instance, there are three more harnesses that all call `gcd` and thus benefit from modular verification.

-## Introducing a Function Contract
+## Introducing a Function Contract with Postconditions

 Function contracts are conceptually rather simple actually.
 They comprise a set of conditions which characterize the behavior of the function, similar to the conditions you would use in a test case.
 There are different types of conditions which are also called the *clauses* of the contract.
 The first type of clause we will introduce here is the `ensures` clause.